FaolanH/programming-for-data-analytics/README.md

 Within the assignments folder, there are 4 key assignments in individual .ipynb or .py files.

+### Assignment02_bankholiday.py
+Creating a dataset that shows the public holidays celebrated in Northern Ireland, seperate to those celebrated in the UK

+### Assignment 03_pie.ipynb
+Subsetting email data and creating a piechart of domains

+### Assignment 05_population.ipynb
+A subset of population data at a national and county level in Ireland divided by sex

+### Assignment 06_weather.ipynb
+Knock Airport data, plotting temperature and wind speeds

 Within the projects folder, there is one .ipynb file for all the project content.

 The files within this repository will have been run for you.